netblock/yaabe/atomtree/atui_tables/atui_documentation.md

 ### ATUI\_ENUM

-If the element should have a list of text-val pairs, an enum, First populate the atui enum in `atui_enums.json5`:
+If the element should have a list of text-val pairs, an enum, assocated with it, first populate the atui enum in `atui_enums.json5`:

 ``` json5
 {name: "enum_struct_name"